Badge of the Royal Air Force: Description

 The badge is depicted on the iron gates at the ceremonial entrance to the Royal Air Force College Cranwell, at the entrance to the Air Forces Memorial in Surrey, and on the Polish War Memorial in London.
+It was also featured on the reverse of a special series of £2 coins minted in 2018 to mark the centenary of the Royal Air Force.

 Related badges

 Numerous Commonwealth air forces have adopted badges that are directly based upon the RAF badge, whilst several other countries' air forces have adopted badges with similar imagery.
 Several are shown below.